Sriram94/DMFG/README.md

 @InProceedings{Sriramdmfg2022,
-  title = 	 {Decentralized Mean Field Games}, author = 	 {Subramanian, Sriram Ganapathi and Taylor, Matthew and Crowley, Mark and Poupart, Pascal} booktitle = 	 {Proceedings of the Association for the Advancement of Artificial Intelligence (AAAI-2022)}, year = 	 {2022}, editor = 	 {Katia Sycara},
+  title = 	 {Decentralized Mean Field Games}, author = 	 {Subramanian, Sriram Ganapathi and Taylor, Matthew E. and Crowley, Mark and Poupart, Pascal} booktitle = 	 {Proceedings of the Association for the Advancement of Artificial Intelligence (AAAI-2022)}, year = 	 {2022}, editor = 	 {Katia Sycara},